Opinion | Don’t waste your breath trying to change Trumpists’ minds. Just vote.

 A Monmouth University poll in November found that 62 percent of Trump supporters said they could not think of “anything that Trump could do, or fail to do, in his term as president that would make [them] disapprove of the job he is doing.”
 There’s more.
 Last year’s poll result was a 12-point increase from the last time the question was asked, in January 2018.
 Trump’s fans today are more, not less, entrenched.

-It matters not to them that Trump lied about the severity of the coronavirus, that he dillydallied and downplayed the looming pandemic, derided measures aimed at suppressing the disease, and foolishly and selfishly encouraged his followers to ignore warnings on social distancing and mask-wearing so they could assemble as props for his campaign events.
+It matters not to them that Trump lied about the severity of the novel coronavirus, that he dillydallied and downplayed the looming pandemic, derided measures aimed at suppressing the disease, and foolishly and selfishly encouraged his followers to ignore warnings on social distancing and mask-wearing so they could assemble as props for his campaign events.
 They did what he asked because, in their eyes, Trump can do no wrong.
 Even though his damnable self-regard has cost precious lives.

 Evidence abounds that the president is an arrogant and ignorant narcissist, and a habitual liar.
 We don’t need Bob Woodward’s “Rage” or Mary L. Trump’s tell-all “Too Much and Never Enough” or Post Fact Checker Glenn Kessler or any number of other verifiable accounts of Trump’s nature to be convinced of his unfitness to serve as president.
 He disgraces his high office.
 His racist appeals in this campaign take the country back to a stage once thought consigned to the past.